DAYTON, Ohio (WDTN) – The newly passed two-year state budget includes a historic moment for domestic violence shelters across the state.

 “The operating budget of our shelters is over a million dollars,” said Wolf-Knight.
 “Three meals a day, providing all their clothing and personal hygiene needs…running the phone system,having the lights on, paying the staff,” she continued.

-State Representative Antani says the next steps include the Attorney General working to make rules and guidelines that will determine how the funding will be distributed to the organizations that need it across the state.Grab the FREE WDTN News App for iPhone or Android.
+State Representative Antani says the next steps include the Attorney General working to make rules and guidelines that will determine how the funding will be distributed to the organizations that need it across the state.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.